-When it comes to cruise holidays, I like to believe it's all about the journey rather than the end destination.
+When it comes to cruise vacations, I like to believe it's all about the journey rather than the end destination.
 This is why books that celebrate the cultures and lore of storied port cities are my compass, treasure maps, and constant sailing companions.

 Don't get me wrong: I love to geek out on travel guides, too.
-When cruising the Caribbean, I want to know the Cayman Islands' ideal snorkel spots and the Bahamas' best duty-free jewellery stores.
+When cruising the Caribbean, I want to know the Cayman Islands’ ideal snorkel spots and the Bahamas’ best duty-free jewelry stores.
 But a juicy book, whether it's a non-fiction narrative or an epic novel, offers a five-senses feast for the imagination.
 It inspires a trip you hadn't previously considered, and adds deep context to an itinerary already plotted.

 Whether you're seeking great escape or deep exploration, here are some must-read books that capture the spirit of the Caribbean islands.
 What’s more, they’re sure to enhance your excursions.